-Freeport is committed to fostering a culture that is inclusive and representative of the communities where we operate.
-Ninety-nine percent of our employees are from the countries where we operate.
+FCX is committed to fostering a culture that is inclusive and representative of the communities where we operate.
+The vast majority of our employees are from the countries where we operate.
 One of our greatest opportunities to contribute to our host communities is through local employment and capacity building.
 Local employment directly contributes to the economic and social development of surrounding communities.
 Moreover, hiring locally incorporates local cultures and knowledge into our company, which can strengthen our programs and enhance global inclusion and diversity through increased awareness, understanding and perspectives.
 We believe varied workforce perspectives throughout our organization make us stronger.

-Hiring locally is a commitment we make to our host communities.
+We are often the largest employer in our local communities and hiring locally is a commitment we make to the host communities surrounding our operations and to our host countries.
 It is from this context that we must tailor our approach to inclusion and diversity — by all definitions — across our global business.
 We aspire for the diversity of our global workforce to reflect the diversity of the communities where we operate.
-In North America, 48% of our employee base is racially or ethnically diverse, including 40% Hispanic representation and 4% self-identified Native Americans / Alaskan Natives.
-In Indonesia, 98% of our employee base is Indonesian, including 41% who are Indigenous Papuan.
+In North America, 49% of our employee base has self-identified as racially or ethnically diverse, including 41% Hispanic representation and 4% Native Americans/Alaskan Natives.
+In Indonesia, 97% of our employee base is Indonesian, including 41% at PT-FI who are Indigenous Papuan.

-We retain expatriate expertise for managerial and technical roles only when certain expert skills are not available in local communities.
+We retain expatriate expertise for managerial and technical roles when we determine it is not available in local communities.
 Expatriates and inpatriates receive cultural training upon their arrival to a new location.
-On average, expatriates represent less than 1% of people employed at our operations globally.
+On average, expatriates represent 1% of people employed at our operations globally.

-Gender diversity continues to be an important focus for Freeport in recognition that progressing an inclusive workplace culture that extends beyond our operational boundaries and into our communities is a critical driver for attracting, promoting and retaining top female talent.
-We are proactively working to retain and attract women to work at Freeport, and we have been working to promote an inclusive culture and to support well-being initiatives including flexible work hours at some sites, access to health and wellness resources and establishing a new parental leave policy.
+Gender diversity continues to be an important focus for FCX in recognition that progressing an inclusive workplace culture that extends beyond our operational boundaries and into our communities is a critical driver for recruiting, retaining, developing and advancing top female talent.
+We are proactively working to retain and attract women to work at FCX, and we have been working to promote an inclusive culture and to support wellbeing initiatives, including flexible work hours at some sites, increasing opportunities for remote work where feasible, and access to health and wellness resources.

 FAIR & EQUAL REMUNERATION PRACTICES